Wen-developer/AngularPokedex/README.md

 # AngularPokedex
-Pokedex developed using pokemon api and angular.
+Pokedex developed using Pokemon API and Angular.
 When you download this project, make sure to use the command "npm install" to get all the missing files.